ckmahoney/raudio/src/reverb/epic.md

 ### US-005: Sum Reflections Over Time
 **Description:**
-As a developer, I need to sum the contributions of direct sound and all reflections over time to create an accurate reverb tail, continuing until all reflections have decayed.
+As a developer, I need to sum the arfutions of direct sound and all reflections over time to create an accurate reverb tail, continuing until all reflections have decayed.

 **Acceptance Criteria:**
 - Sum direct and reflected sound waves for each time step.